milkman-deliveries/milkman-api-js-client/README.md

 The `ApiClient` can also be _enhanced_ with custom behaviors:
 - Use `requestEnhancers` parameter to specify one or more functions for customizing request composition.
-- Use `responseHandlers` parameter to specify one or more function for customizing response handling.
+- Use `responseHandlers` parameter to specify one or more functions for customizing response handling.

 ```js
 // enhance request adding custom header